geerlingguy/ansible-role-svn/README.md

 Available variables are listed below, along with default values (see `defaults/main.yml`):

+    svn_repository_home: /var/svn

+The SVN repository directory that will be served by `svnserve` through Apache.

     svn_create_test_repo: true

 Whether to create a example respository 'testrepo', which will be available at `http://[hostname]/svn/testrepo`.